L22: Continuation of System's lab

 In this class, we will pick up where we left off in L21.
 Specifically,

-to inspect how programs execute, and how to
+we will begin using gdb to inspect how programs execute, and how to

 view their memory and stack during program execution.